gem/global_exposure_model/README.md

 - Maps for building counts, total replacement cost, and built-up area
 - Maps for main construction material
 - World summaries and charts for different exposure metrics
-- Charts for the top 20 countries with a larger concentration of exposure
+- Charts for the top 20 countries and territories with a larger concentration of exposure

 # 🚀 Model versions